 Describe:

 1. DSU's plans

+****At the time of this state plan update, a new MOU has been developed with the SEA that is in keeping with the requirements of WIOA.
+This MOU has been reviewed by both the SRC and RSA.
+It is currently out for signatures.
+This new version will be reflected in the next state plan.****

 The designated State unit's plans, policies, and procedures for coordination with education officials to facilitate the transition of students with disabilities from school to the receipt of VR services, including pre-employment transition services, as well as procedures for the timely development and approval of individualized plans for employment for the students.